kataras/iris/README.md

 $ go run helloworld.go
 ```

-Navigate to http://localhost:8080 and you should see Hello, World!
+Open your browser at http://localhost:8080 and you should see the `Hello World!`.

 ### New